JYLeem/JYLeem/README.md

 -->
 ## About me

-I am majoring in Computer Science and currently, I am interested in every field such as Front-end, Back-end and Cyber Security.
+I am majoring in Computer Science.

 ## Tech Stack (Things I used at least once)
 **Language**